xray-imaging/2bm-docs/docs/source/ops/item_018.rst

     [user2bmb@arcturus]$ ~/tomostream_start.sh

+:doc:`a_tomostream_start.sh` and :doc:`b_tomostream_start.sh` for scripts content.

-The streaming data collection and streaming data reconstruction startup steps executed by :doc:`tomostream_start.sh` for experiments in 2-BM-A are described in detail below.
+The streaming data collection and streaming data reconstruction startup steps executed by :doc:`b_tomostream_start.sh` for experiments in 2-BM-B are described in detail below.

 Streaming data collection